BitHangar/watch-dragon/src/README.txt

 This library is for frame-by-frame animation within a layer.

 What you'll need: Bitmap images of all the frames you want to animate; they can be either regular PNG’s or transparent ones.
 Your “resource_map.json” file needs to declare all your images IN THE ORDER IN WHICH YOU WANT TO ANIMATE THEM.
 This is very important!
-You’ll also need a global FrameAnimation object declared in your main program (more on this below).
+You’ll also need a global FrameAnimation "object" declared in your main program (more on this below).

 Usage: If you want your animation just to run from the first frame to the last, you can use the ‘frame_animation_linear’ function.
 It can animate then stop, or continue on a loop.
 Just pass either 'true' or 'false' for the 'continuous' parameter.
 If you want the animation to cycle through forwards then backwards, use the  ‘frame_animation_alternating' function.
 That animation can keep looping or stop also.
 To stop a looping animation, just pass your FrameAnimation object to ‘frame_animation_stop’.